DanB-66/cwss_dev/README.md

 Native browser back/fwd will drive the UI and state is maintained cross-browser eg bookmarking retaining 'page', 'multiple' and 'lang' selections.
 Fully functional in IE8.
 3D transitions: just a start...
-There will be some sort of *projects.php* non js content rendered by php from the same json.
+There will be some sort of *projects.php* non js content rendered by php from the same json, aim is to get this to recreate an SEO view from the url

 Completely incomplete!